aaaronic/wav2c/README.markdown

 Credits
 -------

-Author:    Ino Schlaucher <ino@blushingboy.org>
+Author:    Aaron Hansen

-Created:   2008-07-28
+Created:   2020-04-06

+License:   GPLv3

+Forked from work by Ino Schlaucher <ino@blushingboy.org>, based on an original piece of code by Mathieu Brethes.

 Copyright: 2008 Ino Schlaucher [blushingboy.org](http://blushingboy.org)

-License:   GPLv3 (upgrading previous version)

-Based on an original piece of code by Mathieu Brethes.

 Copyright (c) 2003 by Mathieu Brethes <thieumsweb@free.fr> [thieumsweb.free.fr](http://thieumsweb.free.fr/)

 This program is free software; you can redistribute it and/or modify